 Some suggestions for keeping young children interested in brushing include:

 Extensive research supports the safety and benefits of fluoride in preventing tooth decay.
-In most parts of Australia, tap water is treated and contains fluoride, making it a healthier choice for teeth than bottled water.
+In most parts of Australia, tap water is treated and contains fluoride, making it a healthy choice for teeth.
 Tap water that has been boiled and cooled will still contain

 fluoride, so is beneficial for babies when used in formula.